tinmarino/try/README.md

 * He did not know it was imposible so he did it
 * Where niceness is received as weakness ...
 * There is no true heroes in victory
-* Where niceness is received as weakness ..

 # Quotes other